-The recommended start dose is 5 mg or 10 mg orally once daily or patients switched from another HMG CoA reductase inhibitor.
+The recommended start dose is 5 mg or 10 mg orally once daily in both statin naïve or patients switched from another HMG-CoA reductase inhibitor.
 The choice of start dose should take into account the individual patient's cholesterol level and future cardiovascular risk as well as the potential risk for adverse reactions (see below).
-A dose adjustment to the next dose level can be made after 4 weeks, if necessary.
-In light of the increased reporting rate of adverse reactions with the 40 mg dose compared to lower doses, a final titration to the maximum dose of 40 mg should only be considered in patients with severe hypercholesterolaemia at high cardiovascular risk (in particular those with familial hypercholesterolaemia), who do not achieve their treatment goal on 20 mg, and in whom routine follow-up will be performed.
+A dose adjustment to the next dose level can be made after 4 weeks, if necessary (see Pharmacodynamic properties).
+In light of the increased reporting rate of adverse reactions with the 40 mg dose compared to lower doses (see Undesirable effects), a final titration to the maximum dose of 40 mg should only be considered in patients with severe hypercholesterolaemia at high cardiovascular risk (in particular those with familial hypercholesterolaemia), who do not achieve their treatment goal on 20 mg, and in whom routine follow-up will be performed (see Special warnings and precautions for use).
 Specialist supervision is recommended when the 40 mg dose is initiated.

-Prevention of cardiovascular events
+Prevention of Cardiovascular Events

-In the cardiovascular events risk reduction study, the dose used was 20 mg daily.
+In the cardiovascular events risk reduction study, the dose used was 20 mg daily (see Pharmacodynamic properties).